Portishead High Street

 It is thought the first shop opened in the High Street in the 1860s.
 Named Wedmore’s, the shop was situated opposite Court House Farm, facing St Peter’s Church.
 More shops followed, mostly during the Victorian era, with a few more in Edwardian times.
 The majority of new shops after those times have appeared in existing buildings that have been modernised to accommodate current trends.

 Two businesses still in open in Portishead High Street today have been operating for more than 100 years.
-Many more, like Freemans and Morgan Westley have been running for more than 40 years.
+Many more, like Freemans and Careys have been running for more than 40 years.

 F H Halliday & Son Ltd